agneym/react-app/README.md

 1. Code split into `vendor.js` and hashed javascript filenames.
 This helps in pushing new code without worrying about caching issues.
 2. Webpack automatically looks for and installs plugins that are not installed by default.
-Just import the required library and let wepack worry about installing it.
+Just import the required library and let webpack worry about installing it.

     https://github.com/webpack-contrib/npm-install-webpack-plugin
 3. Extracts CSS to a new file and minifies it.